Also known as an obstetric ultrasound

 When you arrive, check in with reception and we’ll make sure your details are correct.

-Adult family members or friends are welcome to attend during your scan to support you on the day, however we kindly ask you not to bring any children to your appointment and to keep attendees to a maximum of two people only.
+An adult family member or friend is welcome to attend during your scan to support you on the day, however we kindly ask you not to bring any children to your appointment and to keep to a maximum of one person only.

 The skilled sonographer performing the examination will ask you questions about your scan, listen to you and make you comfortable.
 The procedure will be explained in detail and the sonographer will answer any questions you have before starting the examination.